galwifhat/backend-hardware-store-mgnt-sys/README.md

 - cd to frontend-name
 - npm install
 - npm start or npm run dev (vue)
-  _You can modify these commands to match your tech stack._
+- _You can modify these commands to match your tech stack._
+- cd to backend-name
+- pipenv install
+- pipenv shell
+- fastapi app.py

 ### Features